JDiscordBots/Me-e--bypasser/README.md

 You can select roles, that are given to users that reach a certain Mee6-Level.

-* In order to add roles, you can send a message `mb!add <Level number> <Role ID>`
+* In order to add roles, you can send a message `/add <Level number> <Role ID>`
-* In order to remove roles, you can send a message `mb!remove <Level number>`
+* In order to remove roles, you can send a message `/remove <Level number>`
-* In order to show all assigned roles, you can send a message `mb!show`
+* In order to show all assigned roles, you can send a message `/show`
-* In order to get the id of a role, you can send a message `mb!id <Role name>`
+* In order to get the id of a role, you can send a message `/id <Role name>`
-* In order to configure whether roles should be removed if someone reaches a higher role, you can send a message `mb!toggle`.
+* In order to configure whether roles should be removed if someone reaches a higher role, you can send a message `/toggle`.
 * Users get the roles when executing `!rank`

+Instead of using `/command` using Discord's slash command feature, users can also use `mb!command` .

 Do not include greater than/lower than signs (`<>`) in the commands.